-To graduate, a student must maintain at least a 3.0 grade average and have no outstanding Incomplete (I) grades.
+To graduate, a student must maintain at least a 3.0 grade average.

 Graduation Procedures

 Paperwork

 Students must submit paperwork for graduation.
 Just before the start of each semester, SIS will send several e-mails to the master's listserv providing important instructions for students planning to graduate that semester.
 See the timeline below for general dates for spring, summer, and fall graduation deadlines.